UniStuttgart-VISUS/megamol/plugins/gui/README.md

 Call slots of modules, which are part of a group, can be added to the group interface.
 This generates new interface slot which allow outgoing calls.
 Interface slots are automatically generated if required.
-Additionally call slots can be added to the groups interface via the context menu of the call slots.
+Additionally, call slots can be added to the groups interface via the context menu of the call slots.
-Caller interaface slots (on the right side of a group) allow the bundling of more than one connection to the same callee slot of another module.
+Caller interface slots (on the right side of a group) allow the bundling of more than one connection to the same callee slot of another module.
-Add a call slot to an existing interface slot via drag and drop (compatible call slots are highlighted if an interface slot is hoverd).
+Add a call slot to an existing interface slot via drag and drop (compatible call slots are highlighted if an interface slot is hovered).
 Callee interface slots (on the left side of a group) allow only one connected call slot.
 Interface slots are stored in project files as part of the configurators state parameter.